 I have an issue with myself.

-I often receive comments and emails that aren't necessarily feedback but an opportunity for an individual to list off what they find wrong with themselves.
+I often receive comments and emails that aren't necessarily feedback but an opportunity for individuals to list what they find wrong with themselves.
 They can't wear a certain style, their body has changed, their skin can't deal with a certain ingredient, their hair is unmanageable, etc.

 “I had my son three years ago and while the scale is back to my original weight, my body is a completely different shape and none of my old clothes fit.
 I have no idea how to dress this new body that has larger breasts and larger hips.
 Has anyone else gone through this?
 Any tips on where to shop, especially on a budget?”

-“Since my hair started going gray it's so coarse and frizzy.
-I don't know how to manage it, everything I try just makes it look greasy.
-Anyone else experience this and have some advice for me?”
+“Since my hair started going gray, it's so coarse and frizzy.
+I don't know how to manage it; everything I try just makes it look greasy.
+Has anyone else experienced this and has some advice for me?”

 “I used to wear skirts like that, but when I went through menopause suddenly I ended up with this pooch belly and I lost a lot of the roundness of my rear.
 I love wearing feminine silhouettes and miss my bias-cut skirts and dresses.
 Can anyone relate?
 Is there a brand or silhouette I should look for that will work with this new body of mine?”

-The thing is with comments, other folks see it.
+The thing is, with comments, other folks see it.
 And even if the author of the piece you're commenting on doesn't have advice, others may.
-This is why Facebook groups are so great, it's a popular place to ask a question and receive answers from multiple people.
+This is why Facebook groups are so great; they're a popular place to ask questions and receive answers from multiple people.
 But the comment fields on blogs and social media posts can also be a treasure trove of advice and support… only if you ask for it.

 I am unfollowing or unsubscribing.